yoki31/delivery-carrier/delivery_carrier_label_postlogistics/doc/guides/configuration.rst

 Web Service Authentication
 **************************

-Fill user and password with the credentials provided by Postlogistics.
+Fill user and password with the credentials provided by PostLogistics.

 If you want to use a test account you have to activate the "Test Mode" check box.